Healthy at home

 Children need attention to know they are safe.
 Talk, play and, most importantly, listen to them.
 Find time to engage in special activities with children of all ages.

 Children often feel powerless during distressing events.
 Helping them take action by finding ways to engage them in ways that they can help contribute to solutions.
-For instance, practicing healthy behaviors like handwashing, cough and sneeze etiquette, eating healthy, being physically active and getting enough sleep.
+For instance, practicing healthy behaviours like handwashing, cough and sneeze etiquette, eating healthy, being physically active and getting enough sleep.

 5. Be alert for significant changes in behaviourPermanent link to Be alert for significant changes in behaviour